Menu

 Claire Bloom Anna Karenina

-Sean Connery Count Alexis Vronsky
+Sean Connery Count Alexei Vronsky

-Albert Lieven Alexis Karenin
+Albert Lieven Alexei Karenin

 Valerie Taylor Countess Vronsky